 Numerous contingent valuation and choice experiments have been undertaken to measure willingness to pay (WTP) for improved water provisioning in Ethiopia, with variations according to methodology, valuation unit (eg. \$/m3, \$/household/year), service provisioning unit (eg. built infrastructure versus forest restoration), and whether the study was conducted in urban or rural districts.
 Using double-bounded dichotomous choice methods, Ayenaw et al. (2015) estimated WTP for improved water supply via conservation of Wondo Genet catchment forest in Southern Ethiopia at approximately 30 ETB/month, or approximately \$51/household/year53.
 Since this study did not specify the exact scope of the incremental water provisioning (eg. in m3/household/year), it is best interpreted as a lower bound on WTP for changes in water provisioning at the district scales.
-In a study in Hawassa urban area in the SNNPR of Ethiopia, Tarfasa et al. (2013) estimated mean WTP of approximately 300 litres), which corresponds to a WTP of approximately44 \$3.57/m3.
+In a study in Hawassa urban area in the SNNPR of Ethiopia, Tarfasa et al. (2013) estimated mean WTP of approximately 17.9 ETB for a three day increase in water supply (equivalent to approximately 300 litres), which corresponds to a WTP of approximately44 \$3.57/m3.
 Similarly, Bogale et al. (2012) use a double-bounded dichotomous choice method to estimate a mean WTP of ETB 0.2730 per 20 litre jerrycan, or approximately44 \$3.29/m3.

-Lastly, a study of factory villages in Wonji Shoa Sugar Estate, (Wendimu et al. 2011) estimated that the mean WTP for improved water provisioning and water quality was approximately \$0.025 per 20 litre container, or approximately44 \$3.6/m3.
-Taking the average of these contingent valuation estimates54 gives a total loss equivalent to \$34.9 million from the decreased water yield across all districts55.
+Lastly, a study of factory villages in Wonji Shoa Sugar Estate, (Wendimu et al. 2011) estimated that the mean WTP for improved water provisioning and water quality was approximately \$0.025 per 20 litre container, or approximately \$3.6/m3.
+Taking the average of these contingent valuation estimates 54 gives a total loss equivalent to \$34.9 million from the decreased water yield across all districts 55.